-Curriculum Support:
+Curriculum Support

-Heads of Department/Heads of Faculty
+Heads of Department/Subject Leads-if the query is regarding a particular subject, we encourage students and families to speak to the relevant subject teacher or head of faculty who will be able to provide specific answers.

-If the query is regarding a particular subject, we encourage students and families to speak to the relevant subject teacher or head of faculty who will be able to provide specific answers.
 In each case, contact can be made through the main reception either to discuss concerns via phone or to arrange a meeting.

-School contact number: 0121 566 6500 School email: enquiry@corerockwood.academy
+School contact number: 0121 566 6500

-14. How are children and young people with SEND enabled to engage in activities available with children and young people in the school who do not have SEND?
+14. How are children and young people with SEND enabled to engage in activities available with children and young people in the school who do not have SEND

-Rockwood Academy is improving student leadership opportunities and students are given the opportunity to consult on whole school initiatives and share student views with senior leaders throughout the year.
+Rockwood academy is improving student leadership opportunities and students are given the opportunity to consult on whole school initiatives and share student views with senior leaders throughout the year.